Orlando Burglary Defense Attorney

 What is Burglary in Florida?

-Current Florida Burglary Statutes define Burglary as entering a dwelling, a structure, or a conveyance with the intent to commit an offense therein, unless the premises are at the time open to the public or the defendant is licensed or invited to enter, or
+- entering a dwelling (home or residence), structure (building of some sort) or conveyance (vehicle) with the intent to commit an offense therein, unless the premises are at the time open to the public or the defendant/accused is licensed or invited to enter, OR,

-- Surreptitiously, with the intent to commit an offense therein;
+- surreptitiously, with intent to commit an offense therein,

 Types of Burglary Crimes and Penalties